-In the third and fourth year, students undertake a detailed study of a particular subject area (“option topics”).
+In the third and fourth years, students undertake a detailed study of a particular subject area (“option topics”).
 These are usually conducted in small groups of 5-10 students.
-The formats used may vary from group discussions of published scientific papers, student presentations of material they have studied independently and the production of webpages.
+The formats used may vary from group discussions of published scientific papers, student presentations of material they have studied independently and the production of web pages.

 Blogging for awareness of current developments

-In their final year of study pharmacy students use the Google+ system to share newsworthy developments in pharmacy and health-care.
+In their final year of study, pharmacy students share newsworthy developments in pharmacy and health care.
 The posts are moderated and re-shared with the year group if they meet predetermined criteria.
-Students can then comment on posts and develop discussion on issues in practice.
+Students can then comment on posts and develop discussions on issues in practice.
 When responding to news stories from the lay press students have to apply their knowledge of the evidence base as they would when presented with a patient in practice demanding the latest miracle cure reported by the Daily Mail.
 Students negotiate the criteria for marking their contribution to this activity in the assessment phase of the activity.
 In 2012-13 approaching one thousand posts and comments were contributed to the blog on over 200 different news topics.

 Keele University Postgraduate Pharmacy Courses are delivered as distance learning courses.
 Course material is provided in written format.
-Over the last two years we have been converting all of our modules into an on-line format.
-On-line delivery increases flexibility of learning and allows us to link students to other on-line resources to consolidate their learning.
+Over the last two years, we have been converting all of our modules into an online format.
+Online delivery increases flexibility of learning and allows us to link students to other online resources to consolidate their learning.
 Most of our modules are now accessed via Keele’s Learning Environment (KLE).
-Students have provided very positive feedback on this development indicating that it is very user friendly and really convenient to have all the study materials in one place that can be accessed at any time.
+Students have provided very positive feedback on this development indicating that it is very user friendly and convenient to have all the study materials in one place that can be accessed at any time.
 More recently we have produced module workbooks as iPDFs to allow students to make notes within the workbook as they are studying.

-We now provide a number of key presentations relating to our programmes as podcasts available on the KLE.
+We now provide key presentations relating to our programmes as podcasts available on the KLE.
 Some of the podcasts form part of the course induction material, others are to help students to approach the course assessments.
-The use of Podcasts allows students to access the information wherever and whenever is convenient for them.
+The use of podcasts allows students to access the information wherever and whenever is convenient for them.
 It also allows them to listen as many times as they need to.

 We have recently introduced the use of Webinars to our courses.
-These allow us to present material and run workshops as we would at a face to face study day, but without the need for students to travel to Keele.
-The first of our Webinars evaluated well, with students and tutors commenting that the use of a Webinar encouraged them to focus more deeply on the tasks set than they would otherwise have done at a face to face study day.
+These allow us to present material and run workshops as we would at a face-to-face study day, but without the need for students to travel to Keele.
+The first of our webinars evaluated well, with students and tutors commenting that the use of a webinar encouraged them to focus more deeply on the tasks set than they would otherwise have done on a face-to-face study day.
 Students also commented that the time saved in travelling to Keele was beneficial.